-- 1. Ineligible to earn future Performance Based Sentence Reduction (PBSR) up to end of sentence. - 2.
-Performance Based Sentence Reduction can be stopped until in compliance with treatment, education and/or work. - 3.
-Loss of PBSR already earned. - 4.
-Disciplinary detention up to 90 days. - 5.
-Financial sanctions, including fees, fines, restitution, and forfeiture of monies. - 6.
-Referral to the States Attorney for possible prosecution.

-- 7. Loss of job. - 8.
-Loss of property up to expiration of sentence. - 9.
-Loss of privileges up to expiration of sentence. - 10.
-Removal from a program and/or transfer to more secure housing. - 11.
+- 1. Performance Based Sentence Reduction (good time) can be stopped until in compliance with treatment, education, work, and institutional rules. - 2.
+Loss of PBSR already earned. - 3.
+Disciplinary detention up to 90 days. - 4.
+Financial sanctions, including fees, fines, restitution, and forfeiture of monies. - 5.
+Referral to the States Attorney for possible prosecution. - 6.
+Loss of job. - 7.
+Loss of property up to expiration of sentence. - 8.
+Loss of privileges up to expiration of sentence. - 9.
+Removal from a program or transfer to more secure housing. - 10.
 Any sanctions listed for Level II and I infractions.